MicrosoftDocs/VBA-Docs/api/PowerPoint.ShapeNodes.md

 ## Remarks

  Each **ShapeNode** object represents either a node between segments in a freeform or a control point for a curved segment of a freeform.
-You can create a freeform manually or by using the[BuildFreeform](PowerPoint.Shapes.BuildFreeform.md)and [ConvertToShape](PowerPoint.FreeformBuilder.ConvertToShape.md)methods.
+You can create a freeform manually or by using the [BuildFreeform](PowerPoint.Shapes.BuildFreeform.md)and [ConvertToShape](PowerPoint.FreeformBuilder.ConvertToShape.md)methods.

 ## Example